jruels/secure-cicd-pipelines/labs/tekton_tasks/index.md

 - **metadata** - Metadata that uniquely identifies the Task resource object, like name.
   - **name** - the unique name by which the task can be referred
 - **spec** - The configuration for a Task resource object.
 - **steps** - One or more sub-tasks that will be executed in the defined order.
-The step has all the attributes like a [Pod spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#pod-v1-core)
+The step has all the attributes like a Kubernetes pod.

 There are also a series of optional fields for better control over the resource: